Bioconductor/bioconductor_full/README.md

 1. RpsiXML

-  Package has rever dependencies,
+    Package has reverse dependencies,

         [1] "ScISI"    "PCpheno"  "ppiStats" "SLGI"

     The package fails because

         No methods found in package ‘Biobase’ for request: ‘listlen’ when loading ‘RpsiXML’ No methods found in package ‘annotate’ for requests: ‘pubmed’, ‘buildPubMedAbst’ when loading ‘RpsiXML’